 We are reviewing actions to remediate the identified material weaknesses.
 As we continue to evaluate and work to improve our internal controls over financial reporting, our senior management may determine to take additional measures to address deficiencies or modify the remediation efforts.
 Until the remediation efforts that our senior management identifies as necessary, are completed, tested and determined effective, the material weaknesses described above will continue to exist.
+At present, the Company does not expect to hire additional personnel to remediate these control deficiencies in the near future.

-In light of these material weaknesses, we performed additional analyses and procedures in order to conclude that our consolidated financial statements as of and for the year ended December 31, 2017 and 2016 included in this Annual Report on Form 10-K were fairly stated in accordance with GAAP.
-Accordingly, management believes that despite our material weaknesses, our financial statements for the years ended December 31, 2017 and 2016 are fairly stated, in all material respects, in accordance with GAAP.
+In light of these material weaknesses, we performed additional analyses and procedures in order to conclude that our consolidated financial statements as of and for the year ended December 31, 2018 and 2017 included in this Annual Report on Form 10-K were fairly stated in accordance with GAAP.
+Accordingly, management believes that despite our material weaknesses, our financial statements for the years ended December 31, 2018 and 2017 are fairly stated, in all material respects, in accordance with GAAP.